 - How long will it take from when the waste is received at your facility until final disposal?

-- How will do you notify your clients of final disposal of waste?
+- How will you notify your clients of the final disposal of waste?

 - Do you have an environmental compliance manager on staff?

-How Finding the Right TSDF Affects Your Bottom Line
+How Finding the Right Hazardous Waste Treatment, Storage, and Disposal Facilities Affect Your Bottom Line

 Ultimately, the generator is held legally responsible for its waste.
-If contamination, spills, accidents or any mishandling occurs, it is possible that your company will face the financial and reputational repercussions.
+If contamination, spills, accidents, or any mishandling occurs, it is possible that your company will face financial and reputational repercussions.
 Doing your due diligence when seeking a TSDF partner will keep your company safe from these liabilities.